Winners Announced

 - Confirmation of copyright ownership of the content to be digitized

-- A brief description of the state of their current photo library —e.g., analogue vs. digitized
+- A brief description of the state of their current photo library —e.g., analog vs. digitized

 - Description of how the digitization project will impact their institution